rampal-punia/convo-insight-platform/README.md

 ## Contributing

 We welcome contributions to ConvoInsight!
-Please follow these steps to contribute [more details](https://github.com/rampal-punia/convo-insight-platform/blob/master/CONTRIBUTING.md):

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

-Please ensure your code adheres to our coding standards and include tests for new features.
+Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to the project.

+## Datasets

+The project utilizes the following datasets for training and testing:

+1. Relational Strategies in Customer Interactions (RSiCS)
+2. 3K Conversations Dataset for ChatBot from Kaggle
+3. Customer Support on Twitter Dataset from Kaggle

+For more details on these datasets, please refer to the project documentation.

 ## License